 I've created this special feature for the print media and

-broadcasters ("Page Nine" regardless of where it runs),
+broadcasters ("Page Nine" regardless of where it runs), that covers

 -- Tell your friends -- Permission to circulate granted --

 Have you noticed that the "news" media capitalizes the phrase "Occupy Wall Street" is every use, but places the "tea party" in lower case and quote marks all the time?
 Does this mean the "occupy" people are real and the "tea party" people are just a temporary distraction?
 Or is it a subtle and effective way to marginalize The Tea Party, and promote the "occupy" people as hard as possible?
 The entire media could not be reached for a response.

 Old news: For at least a decade, the five largest mainstream newspapers have run series after series of exposes on welfare cheats, welfare fraud, and the damaging effects of welfare on morals, industriousness and the very fabric of America.
 Hahahah!
 Just a little joke.
 Thanks, Craig C., and it's worse than you can imagine pal (welfare fraud neatly explained by a fraud, for would-be frauds) -- http://www.youtube.com/watch?v=IoohkS6iyhY&feature=youtube_gdata_player